 Microchips are an implanted form of identification.
 This inexpensive chip — the size of a grain of rice — is implanted between your pet’s shoulder blades just under the skin and is equipped with an individual scanning number.
 A microchip is a passive (containing no internal power source) Radio Frequency Identification (RFID) and when a scanner passes over the microchip, the circuit is completed and the chip transmits a number to the scanner.
 That number is then listed with your contact information in a nation-wide database that can be accessed by veterinarians and animal shelters.

-DCHS offers microchips to adopters, to people who are redeeming their lost pets and to the general public on a walk-in basis at the Main Shelter any time during the hours we are open.
-Walk-in microchip clients and owners who are redeeming their lost pet will be asked to fill out a 'Microchip Registration' and 'Microchip Waiver and Release Statement' form prior to microchip implant.
+DCHS offers microchips to adopters, to people who are redeeming their lost pets and to the general public on an appointment basis at the Main Shelter.
+Microchip clients and owners who are redeeming their lost pet will be asked to fill out a 'Microchip Registration' and 'Microchip Waiver and Release Statement' form prior to microchip implant.

-Microchips for Dogs - $40
+- Microchips for Dogs - $40

-Microchips for Cats - $25
+- Microchips for Cats - $25

-Microchips for animals at time of redemption - $15
+- Microchips for animals at time of redemption - $15

 We use 24PetWatch microchips and enter all information about the owner and the animal in our database, as well as registering the chip for you with the 24PetWatch national database.
 If you move, change phone numbers or change ownership (i.e. rehome the pet) you will need to contact the microchip company to update the information on the chip.
 It is very important to keep your information up-to-date so that you can be reached in the event your pet goes missing.